How are you doing? I hope you are at your best in this tough time.

 When it was first scene?

-It was 1st seen in November,2019, in Wuhan, a capital of Hubei province in China which outbursted and took over the largest of the economies.
+It was 1st seen in November, 2019, in Wuhan, a capital of Hubei province in China which outbursted and took over the largest of the economies.
 The disease is named as Covid19, as the discovering year, but it is 2021 now, and the cases are still brewing on despite of the treatments and preventive measures like vaccines.
+(You can read my next few articles if you want to know more about the vaccines and treatments.)

 Why so many variations?

 May be the medical system in the world is frail!
 Well, honestly I can’t deny that, as medical development is a never ending progress.
-And it takes time, effort and medical knowledge to develop treatments according to that particular cause, here SARS-CoV-2 or Corona virus.
+And it takes time, effort and lots of medical experiences and knowledge to develop treatments according to that particular cause, here SARS-CoV-2 or Corona virus.

 First keep in mind that it’s a chance event, hence not in someone’s own strength to mutate one self.